 Personal budget guide

-How to design automatic money rules that stick
+How to design automatic money rules that actually work

-Desk with notebook, mug and phone: someone setting up bank transfers and calendar reminders for bills and savings.
+Desk with notebook, mug, and phone: setting up payday transfers and a short monthly money review.

-You cover rent and groceries, and the rest of the balance still vanishes without a story you can tell yourself.
-That is less about discipline and more about asking your brain to negotiate tiny decisions all month long.
+The deposit notification arrives and you do not relax—you brace.
+Rent and groceries are covered, yet the rest of the balance still disappears without a story you believe.
+That is less about discipline and more about asking your brain to negotiate tiny decisions all month.

-Automatic money rules move a few decisions to the calendar and the bank so your daily self stops re-litigating the same euro.
+Automatic money rules move a few decisions to the calendar and the bank so weekday-you stops replaying the same euro fight.

 The idea in one line